uclaacm/hackschool-f18/session-3-backend-api/README.md

 5XX: The request was not successful and server probably messed up.
 ```

-In `body`, it will conatins whatever data is sent back.
-It can be JSON/HTML or even random string of text, or nothing at all.
+In the `body`, it will conatin whatever data is sent back.
+The data can be JSON/HTML, a random string of text, or even nothing at all.

 Let's check the Chrome developer console and go to `www.google.com`.

 * We can find `status` in the `Response Header` tab under the `Header` section.
-* We can also see the `Response` tab to see what is contained in the body
+* We can also see the `Response` tab to see what is contained in the body.
 * The `Preview` tab provides a prettier view of the `body` data.

 We can do this in Postman as well.

-Let's send a message to `hackschool18.azurewebsites.net/message` but without body.
+Let's send a message to `hackschool18.azurewebsites.net/message` but without a body.

 We can see the error code, and nothing is being returned.

 ![400 bad request](images/400postman.png)

 ## What is an API?
 API stands for __Application Programming Interface__.
 An API is a definition of methods of communication among various 'components'.

 How is it different from HTTP then?
-* HTTP defines how computer talk to each other over the world wide web.
+* HTTP defines how computers can talk to each other over the world wide web.
-* A web API defines how frontend code communicates with backend code.
+* A web API defines how frontend code can communicate with backend code.

 It is pretty abstract but don't worry.
-As you get more and more experience, you can tell what is an API.
+As you get more and more experienced, you'll gain an intuition for what an API is.

-In the web context, API usually refers to endpoints that we can call to retrieve some data.
-For example, the cat facts endpoint is an API to retrieve JSON data of, well, cat facts.
+In the web context, an API usually refers to a set of specific endpoints that we can call to retrieve some data.

-It is an API because we __HAVE TO__ use a GET method to make a request to the specific URL.
-There are restrictions to how we can talk to the server.
-Therefore it is an API.
+For example, the cat facts endpoint is part of an API to retrieve JSON data of, well, cat facts.
+We __HAVE TO__ use a GET method to make a request to the specific URL.
+There are restrictions on how we can talk to the server, and therefore, it is part of an API.

-Moreover, the URL to POST a message we just did was also an API.

-It is an API because we __HAVE TO__ use a POST method to make a request to the specific URL.
-And we also have to make sure we have a JSON object in the body that has the key `sender` and `messsage`/
-There are rules to how we upload a message.
-Therefore, it is an API.
+Moreover, the URL to POST a message we just did was also a part of an API.
+We __HAVE TO__ use a POST method to make a request to the specific URL.
+We also have to make sure we have a JSON object in the body that has the key `sender` and `messsage`.
+There are rules to how we upload a message, and therefore, it is part of an API.

 ## Write your own API